rtpoogle/FacilityMeltdownPatch/Release/README.md

 # FacilityMeltdown Patch

+This mod was made for my group, feel free to use it if you like the changes.

-Patches FacilityMeltdown to only play the alarm voice whilst near or in the facility.
+- Only play the Portal 2 alarm voice whilst near or in the facility.
+- Show the correct configured time until meltdown when you remove the apparatus.